danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 | 89  | 205,441.92      | 221,191.92      | 15,750.00      |
 | 90  | 214,002.00      | 232,833.60      | 18,831.60      |

 The amounts represent the *total* OAS accumulated.
 Even though starting at age 70 results in a higher monthly payment compared to starting at age 65, the *total* OAS accumulated is less up until age 84, when it starts to pull ahead.
 In other words, someone would have to live until at least age 84 to have a greater total amount.
 And even then, it's only a few hundred dollars.
-Given that according to Statistics Canada combined life expectancy for 2024 is ~83, you can start to see that it may not make sense for many people to delay OAS to age 70.
+Given that according to Statistics Canada combined life expectancy (for men and women that have reached age 65) for 2024 is ~83, you can start to see that it may not make sense for many people to delay OAS to age 70.

 ## Visualization